great-expectations/great_expectations/docs/docusaurus/docs/reference/expectations/result_format.md

 ---

+You can use the `result_format` parameter to define the level of detail for Validation Results in your Data Docs.
+For example, you can return a success or failure message, a summary of observed values, a list of failing values, or you can add a query or a filter function that returns all failing rows.
+Typical use cases for this parameter include cleaning data and excluding Validation Result data in published Data Docs.

 The `result_format` parameter can be a string or a dictionary which specifies the fields to return in `result`.

 The string values `"BOOLEAN_ONLY"`, `"BASIC"`, `"SUMMARY"`, and `"COMPLETE"` are supported.
 The default is `"SUMMARY"`.
 The behavior of each setting is described in [examples](#examples).